Proantagonist/SupremeGamingRules/Ark/PVE/pve.md

 ### **Additional Notes**

 The Craftable Tribute Terminal mod allows players to create an obelisk terminal to place in their base in order to make transfers between servers more convenient.
-Due to Aberration not having the Classic Flyers mod, **ANY** travel to the Aberration map while a flyer is in the terminal will result in that dino being stuck in the terminal **PERMANENTLY**.
-This is due to the mod mechanics and is not a setting we control.

 _Be responsible with the pillars and terminals you place down.
 They are not demolishable by anybody else but the tribe that placed them.
 We admins do not have the time to go around and cleaning out terminals whenever they are abandoned and someone else wants to build where they are placed.
 If you place a tribute terminal please pick it up after you are done transferring/transporting items or creatures._